 The categorization service is implemented at Fog with an assistance of the “iw, iwlist” packages which are built for Linux kernel-based operating systems.
 Via the scanning methods from these packages, all necessary information (e.g., MAC address, SSID and RSSI) of Wi-Fi devices connected to smart gateways can be easily obtained.
 Smart gateways scan the information regularly and update the local database.
 Although these packages are not fully developed, they are still suitable for the categorization service.

 Data processing in Fog includes simple filtering and advanced processing algorithms.
-In our implementation, 50 Hz and 60 Hz filters are applied for removing noise and interference from surrounding environments.
-Depending on particular signals, 50 Hz or 60 Hz filter can be applied.
-For example, 50 Hz notch Butterworth filter is applied to eliminate power line interference out of ECG signals.
-These filtered are implemented in Python.
+In our implementation, a 50 Hz filter is applied in Python for removing noise and interference from surrounding environments.
+Depending on particular countries, 50 Hz or 60 Hz filter can be applied.
+For example, a 50 Hz notch Butterworth filter should be applied in Nordic countries whilst a 60 Hz filter should be applied in American countries.
 Then, the filtered data is applied with several algorithms (e.g., heart rate extraction algorithm) for detecting R peaks, R-R intervals or U waves.
-Similarly, algorithms are implemented in Python.
+These algorithms are implemented in Python.

 Cloud servers and terminals